What Is Shock Advertising and Should You Use It?

 In April 2018, Puma launched their new line by hosting an event (House of Hustle), where they sent burner phones as invitations.
 Unfortunately, the venue was also dodgy, with dirty mattresses and blacked-out windows.
 One would feel like you just walked into a drug house.
 However, according to a magazine report, the reasoning behind the campaign was “nothing says ‘buy some trainers’ like addiction, misery, and squalor.”

 Should You Use Shock Advertising?

-In all honesty, the answer is not definitive, as the results can go either way for your brand.
-It can be a success or a failure, and it’s impossible to predict which way the public will sway.
+The answer is not definitive, as the results can go either way for your brand.
+It can be a success or a failure, and it’s impossible to predict how the public will sway.
 However, if you do your homework and complete the necessary business and marketing analysis, you will get the answer you seek.

-Make sure you get to the core reason for the ad campaign and the type of marketing technique you wish to use.
-It will be in your brand’s best interest if you are prepared for all kinds of outcomes.
+Ensure you get to the core reason for the ad campaign and the type of marketing technique you wish to use.
+It will be in your brand’s best interest to be prepared for all kinds of outcomes.

 We all live in an age where competition is everything, and brands will do whatever it takes to get the recognition they deserve.

 Considering all the information about shock advertising, it is always best to ensure you do your homework and get all the statistics and data requirements for your final decision.